anvlkv/red-siren/au/UnitExtension/README.md

 ```
 Note: the identifier will be used to interact with this parameter from SwiftUI.

-3. In order to manipulate the DSP side of the Audio Unit we must handle changes to our new parameter in `unitExtensionDSPKernel.hpp`.
+3. In order to manipulate the DSP side of the Audio Unit we must handle changes to our new parameter in `UnitExtensionDSPKernel.hpp`.
 In the `setParameter` and `getParameter` methods add a case for the new parameter address.

 Example: